cosmos/gaia/docs/migration/cosmoshub-4-v9-Lambda-upgrade.md

 ### Testing

-For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can run a [v8-Rho local testnet](https://github.com/cosmos/testnets/tree/master/local).
+For those validator and full node operators that are interested in ensuring preparedness for the impending upgrade, you can run a [v8-Rho local testnet](https://github.com/cosmos/testnets/tree/master/local) or join in our [v9-Lambda public-testnet](https://github.com/cosmos/testnets/tree/master/public).

 ### Current runtime, cosmoshub-4 (pre-v9-Lambda upgrade) is running Gaia v8.0.1